 My On30 locomotive roster.

-Generally speaking, they are simply numbered in order of acquisition.
+I started out mostly numbering in order of acquisition.
 Single digit numbers are DC.
 DCC locos are the order of acquisition preceded by a 1 or 2.
 So #11 was my first On30 locomotive, but is numbered 11 because it is DCC.
 Loco #1 was actually the 4th loco I acquired, but came numbered 1, and since that number was available, I left it as L&SE #1.
+Later, when I got past 10 engines, that numbering system kind of broke down.

 All Bachmann unless otherwise noted: